 A T-shirt, or whatever product that is being screen printed, is placed beneath the screen.
 Ink is placed in the screen and uniformly spread across the image area.
 The ink is then pressed through the screen by the stroke of a squeegee, a flexible blade made of rubber or similar synthetic material.
 The graphic image is transferred to the substrate – cloth, paper, wood, metal, glass, etc. – and voila!
 The print is complete.

 Goodbye Blue Monday

 The more colors printed, the more detailed (and colorful!) a final product will be.
-Our screen printing department has a capacity of 14 individual colors and also includes various special effect applications such as gel, puff, glow, color change and several other specialty inks.
+Our screen printing department has a capacity of 14 individual colors and also includes various special effect applications such as gel, puff, glow, color change and several other specialty inks for even the most custom screen printing jobs.
 Our process has greatly advanced from the early beginnings in China, and we intend to continue providing our customers with the highest quality imprinted products available anywhere in the world.